-Useful links and resources containing information about dementia for those with dementia, their carers and those affected by it.
+Useful links and resources containing information about dementia, dementia service providers and community groups.

 Age UK Lancashire: We offer a range of services to help older people across Lancashire.
 Our services include social groups, luncheon clubs, exercise classes, computer lessons, Home Help services to assist older people in remaining active, independent and linked in to their local community.